gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 \newpage

-: Distribution of the data in the eBird checklists for the countries used in the analyses {#tbl:ebird}
+: Structure of the Warblers data in the eBird checklists for the countries used in the analyses {#tbl:ebird}

 | Country | Observations | Checklists | Species | Species per checklist (mean) | Species per checklist (median) | Species per checklist (maximum) |
 |---|---|---|---|---|---|---|